dmitriy-chernysh/dmitriy-chernysh/README.md

 ### Welcome to my profile 👋

-⚡️ I'm a Software Engineer from Ukraine with over 10 years of experience in software development and a Top-Rated freelance Developer on Upwork since 2016.
+:small_blue_diamond: I'm a Software Engineer from Ukraine with over 10 years of experience in software development and a Top-Rated freelance Developer on Upwork since 2016.

-⚡️ Last 7 years I'm dealing mostly with Android Development and have been building modern [native] apps for devices running on Android OS from version 6 <sup>Marshmallow</sup> to 13 <sup>Tiramisu</sup> .
+:small_blue_diamond: Last 7 years I'm dealing mostly with Android Development and have been building modern [native] apps for devices running on Android OS from version 6 <sup>Marshmallow</sup> to 13 <sup>Tiramisu</sup> .
 It covers about ~96.2% of all android devices nowdays.

-### :heavy_check_mark: In 2022 the main tech. stack :arrow_down:
+## :heavy_check_mark: In 2022 the main tech. stack

 * Android SDK.
 * Kotlin, Coroutines, RxJava/RxAndroid, Koin, Retrofit, Room.